 |Other jurisdictions defined by charter (fire districts or water-sewer district)||No||No, but candidates for office must meet residency requirements|

-Here is an overview of steps to take in drawing up or adjusting district boundaries:
+Here is an overview of steps to drawing up or adjusting district boundaries:

 - Calculate current population of the jurisdiction and each of its existing internal districts by using the populations of election precincts, census tracts, census blocks, or a combination of any of these units.

 - Determine the ideal size for an internal district in the jurisdiction by dividing the total population by the number of existing internal districts.

 - Determine what adjustments are needed by subtracting the ideal district size from the jurisdiction’s current population.